Protocol Integrity Audits for Funds & Boards

 Inspect our math

 Stage-0 is the first gate in our governance audit process.
-We review protocol logic and assumptions only—no outcome optimization.
+It makes protocol assumptions visible before capital is committed.